We believe and teach

 – that the doctrine of the redemptive work of Christ is an invention of St. Paul or a pious construction afterwards;

-– that Christ in reality never rose again from the death, but only in the hearts of the Christians;
+– that Christ in reality never rose again from the dead, but only in the hearts of the Christians;

 – that Jesus is not the only way to God.